 Physical therapists help the patient work toward maximizing their independence and quality of life by focusing on physical mobility training.
 Treatment may include range of motion/flexibility of the legs, strengthening or muscle re-education, balance, walking/gait training, stair climbing, transfer training, bed mobility training, education and if necessary instruction in the use of equipment such as walkers, canes, or wheelchairs.

 Occupational Therapists (OT)

-Occupational therapists help the patient work toward maximizing their independence and quality of life by focusing on Activities of Daily Living (ADL), that is, functional activities that the person performs every day.
+Occupational therapists help the patient work toward maximizing their independence and quality of life by focusing on Activities of Daily Living (ADL).
+ADLs are functional activities that the person performs every day.
 OT activities may include bathing, dressing, grooming, toileting, feeding, sexuality education, functional transfers, functional communication (writing, typing, using the phone etc.) and home management.